-- 1. Received from a network provider. - 2.
-Received from a non-network provider under the circumstances described in Surprise Billing Protections.
+- 1. Received from a network provider; or - 2.
+Received from a non-network provider under the circumstances described in Surprise Billing Protections; or - 3.
+Received from a non-network provider to whom you have been specifically directed by a network provider.